View courses in

 GRS CH 642: Organic Reaction Mechanisms

-Undergraduate Prerequisites: CAS CH 212 and CAS CH 301; or consent of instructor.
+Graduate Prerequisites: CAS CH 212 and CAS CH 301; or equivalent, or consent of instructor.

-Fundamentals of organic reaction mechanisms.
-Techniques used to study reaction mechanisms.
-Reactive intermediates: carbonium ions, radicals, carbenes, and nitrenes.
-Acid/base catalysis, reactions for the carbonyl group, cycloaddition, nucleophilic displacement reactions, and redox chemistry.
+Fundamentals of organic reaction mechanisms related to acid/base catalysis, reactions of the carbonyl group, cycloadditions, nucleophilic displacement reactions, and redox chemistry.

 GRS CH 643: Synthetic Methods of Organic Chemistry

-Organic synthesis strategies for total synthesis.
+Organic synthesis strategies for total synthesis of complex natural products.
 Various approaches for organic molecules whose synthesis constitutes major contributions to organic chemistry.

 Undergraduate Prerequisites: CAS CH 351 and CAS CH 352; or equivalent.